securitybunker/databunker.org/content/use-case/gdpr-user-request-workflow/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

+Some organizations can not instantly cancel a customer account on his request as the customer might be under a service contract.
+As a result, a custom approval flow is required.

+Databunker support this requirement.

-**Customer** operations like change of personal records like name, email, or application information change, consent withdrawal or forget-me request can be automatically saved in the Databunker database or Admin/DPO request will be created instead.
+**Customer** operations like a change of personal records like name, email, or application information change, consent withdrawal or forget-me request can be automatically executed in the Databunker database or Admin/DPO request will be created instead to approve this request.

 This can help large organizations with the DPO to approve user requests.

-You can configure what operations can be self-service or what operations require Admin / DPO approval.
+Databunker allows you to configure what operations can be self-service or what operations require Admin / DPO approval.
-For more info, check Data Bunker configuration file.